YuskaWu/github-corner-element/README.md

 You can use devtool to inspect shadow DOM and checkout the position of these parts.

-Here is an example to style the parts inside shadow DOM(see live demo [here](https://yuskawu.github.io/github-corner-element/example#ex-styling)):
+Here is an example to style the parts inside shadow DOM(see [live demo](https://yuskawu.github.io/github-corner-element/example#ex-styling)):

 ```html
 <style>